sun

 Yala National Park

-Yala National Park has one of the highest leopard densities in the world, and seeing one of these magnificent big cats in the wild is an experience you'll never forget.
+Yala National Park has one of the highest leopard densities in the world.
+Seeing one of these majestic cats in the wild is an experience you will never forget.
 But even if the leopards are feeling shy, Yala won't disappoint.
 You'll likely see elephants, sloth bears, crocodiles, and an incredible variety of birds.

-Safari tours typically start very early in the morning or in the late afternoon when animals are most active.
+Safari tours typically start **at dawn** in the morning or in the late afternoon when animals are most active.
 You'll spend several hours driving through different habitats, from scrub jungle to grasslands to lagoons.

-Wildlife spotting is never guaranteed, and that's what makes it exciting.
-Every safari is different, and the anticipation of what you might see around the next corner is part of the thrill.
+You can never guarantee wildlife spotting, and that’s what makes it exciting.
+Every safari is unique, and the excitement of what you may see around the next corner adds to the thrill.

 Why choose between wildlife, culture, and beaches?
 Our 13-day Highlights tour gives you the complete Sri Lanka experience!